Comanche: Art and material culture

-Because of their frequent traveling, Comanche had to make sure that their household goods and other possessions were unbreakable.
+Because of their frequent nomadic traveling, Comanche had to make sure that their household goods and other possessions were unbreakable.
 They did not use pottery that could easily be broken on long journeys.
 Weaving, wood carving, and metal working were unknown.
 Instead, they depended on buffalo for most of their tools, household goods, and weapons.
 They made nearly 200 different utilitarian items from the horns, hide, and bones.

 Removing the lining of the inner stomach, women made the paunch into a water bag.
 The lining was stretched over four sticks and filled with water to make a pot for cooking soups and stews.
 With wood scarce on the plains, women relied on buffalo chips (dried dung) as fuel for cooking and heat.

 Stiff rawhide was fashioned into saddles, stirrups and cinches, knife cases, buckets, and moccasin soles.
 Rawhide was also made into rattles and drums.
 Strips of rawhide were twisted into sturdy ropes.
 Scraped to resemble white parchment, rawhide skins were folded to make parfleches in which food, clothing, and other personal belongings were kept.
 Women also tanned hides to make soft and supple buckskin, which was used for tipi covers, warm robes, blankets, cloths, and moccasins.
 They used buckskin for bedding, cradles, dolls, bags, pouches, quivers, and gun cases.

 Sinew was used for bowstrings and sewing thread.
 Hooves were turned into glue and rattles.
 Horns were shaped into cups, spoons, and ladles, while the tail made a whip, fly-swatter, or a tipi decoration.
 Men made tools, scrapers, needles, pipes and children's toys from the bones.
 But men concentrated on making bows and arrows, lances, and shields.
 The thick neck skin of an old bull was ideal for war shields that deflected arrows as well as bullets.
 Since they spent most of each day on horseback, they also fashioned leather into saddles, stirrups, and other equipment for their mounts.
 Buffalo hair was used to fill saddle pads and was used in rope and halters.